RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-09-06-Building-A-PowerShell-Module.md

 Vendors: If your competition provides a PowerShell module and you do not, there's a good chance I'll push for your competitor's product.
 This is a major value-add if you do it right and follow PowerShell conventions.

 Cheers!

+*EDIT July 2016*: Updated links to PSStackExchange to [link to a specific point in time](https://twitter.com/psCookieMonster/status/757372331362779136).
+The current version of this project may see updates to illustrate things like PSDeploy.